FAQs

 Does the League work with other nonprofits?

 The League often partners with nonprofits operating at the national, state and local levels.
 For example, Save the Redwoods League has joined a passionate group of conservation organizations in and around Silicon Valley to protect the area’s vast open spaces, broad biodiversity, productive working lands and dramatic natural beauty, including 30,000 acres of redwood forests.
-This new Living Landscape Initiative (LLI) (external link), includes The Land Trust of Santa Cruz County (external link), The Nature Conservancy (external link), Peninsula Open Space Trust (external link) and Sempervirens Fund (external link).
+The Living Landscape Initiative (LLI) includes The Land Trust of Santa Cruz County (external link), The Nature Conservancy (external link), Peninsula Open Space Trust (external link) and Sempervirens Fund (external link).
 We also give grants to schools and park cooperating associations such as Humboldt Redwoods Interpretive Association (external link) and Stewards of the Coast and Redwoods.

 How does the League work with California State Parks?